Visputin/speedometer/README.md

-# speedometer
+# Speedometer
-A DIY speedometer for a bicycle
+## A DIY speedometer for a bicycle using the ESP32 devkit